 Satisfactory Progress Policy

 The U.S. Department of Education requires institutions of higher learning to establish standards of satisfactory academic progress for students receiving financial aid.
 The satisfactory progress policy must include both a qualitative measure (cumulative GPA) and a quantitative measure (maximum time frame).
 Students must declare a major and be working toward the completion of that major in order to receive financial aid.
-Failure to maintain Satisfactory Academic Progress (SAP) will result in the loss of federal (Pell) and state (HOPE/Zell) grants and scholarships.
+Failure to maintain Satisfactory Academic Progress (SAP) will result in the loss of all aid.

 Note: The SAP policy applies to all students regardless of whether he/she has previously received aid.